 Everything has to get from one place to the next, and for our environment, sea freight is the best way of moving goods.
 But we think we can do better.
-It’s time for a comprehensive change toward sustainable ship freight, a shift both in mindset and practice.
+It’s time for a change towards sustainable ship freight, a shift both in mindset and practice.
 It’s time for a sea change in our industry.

 MOVING GOODS GETS BETTER